• Google Classroom

 In maths, they have been up and on the move in some fun and engaging Teach Active lessons, consolidating their understanding of things like Roman numerals and place value.

-The focus in Literacy recently has been on the life of children pre WW1, and has moved on to diary entries from those soldiers involved in “The Great War.”
-The children have really been progress with their use of ambitious vocabulary, using expanded noun phrases and persuasive language.
-All of this comes after their non-chronological reports in their first writing cycle of the Autumn term.
+The focus in Literacy recently has been on the life of children pre WW1 and will move on to diary entries from those soldiers involved in “The Great War.”
+The children have been starting to use ambitious vocabulary, using expanded noun phrases and persuasive language.
+All of this comes in preparation for their non-chronological reports in their first writing cycle of the Autumn term.

 The children have also had the chance to use syncopation in music, coming up with their own beats and rhythms in groups in class, and practising familiar songs with Mr Richardson that use syncopation too.
 Who knew banging rulers off the desk could help you hit a learning objective in a lesson.

-We have visitors in Year 5 until October half-term, with our very own worm hotel in the classroom.
-The children have been learning lots about earthworms, with the longest being 3 metres long!
-It is all linked to our animals and plants topic, and the hope is that 8 worms went into the hotel; many more will leave it.
+We will have visitors in Year 5 until October half-term, with our very own worm hotel in the classroom.
+The children will be learning lots about earthworms, with the longest being 3 metres long!
+It is all linked to our animals and plants topic, and the hope is that 8 worms will enter into the hotel; many more will leave it.
 The children have learnt about how these worms can reproduce on their own, creating clones of themselves.

-The Year 5 children have also been enjoying their PE with new coach Tom; he is already proving to be a great asset for St James.
+The Year 5 children have also been enjoying their PE with coach Tom; he is a great asset for St James.

 Tips on how to help your child’s learning during the Autumn Term: